amineHY/amine-hadjyoucef.github.io/_pages/about.md

 I am the head of Artificial intelligence at Drone Volt, Expert in  onboard artificial intelligence and professional civilian drone manufacturer.
 I hold a PhD in Signal and image processing from Paris-Saclay University.
-My fields of expertise includes machine learning, computer vision, Signal/Image processing and data science in general.
+My fields of expertise includes machine learning, computer vision, Signal & Image processing and data science in general.
 I'm a learner for life, my goal is to increase the variance of my knowledge distribution.
 I enjoy mentoring and transfer my knowledge to others, hence, I write articles about what I think will help people out there.
 The article I write are highly to moderately technical.
 I try to do my best to make it easy and practical.
 I like working in agile environment and enjoy high-pace work with the mindset of adding values to the business.

-My top three values:
+*My top three values:*
 * Spread knowledge.
 * Serve others.
 * Be nice to people.